In mathematics, one can use the horizontal line test in order to determine if a function is one-to-one or injective.

 The green line is the line that we use to do the test.
 It is basically a horizontal line that can cross or intersect a graph in at least 1 point.

-In the image above, the line intersects the graph in two points and these points are (-1,-1) and (2, -1).
+In the image below, the line intersects the graph in two points and these points are (-1,-1) and (2, -1).